 - Android 1.6 – Donut

 - Android 4.0 to 4.0.4 – Ice Cream Sandwich

 - Android 4.1 to 4.3.1 – Jelly Bean

 - Android 4.4 to 4.4.4 – Kit Kat

 In the About Phone or About Tablet, you will also find other valuable information such as the model number, build number, and kernel version.
 The model number gives you an idea of what your device’s model is, the Build number tells you the exact build, and the Kernel version shows the build date and Linux kernel version of the unit.

 In Android 6.0, you’ll find additional information called Android patch security level.
 This field informs you of when the device last received security patches.

 Knowing your manufacturer information is also essential, especially if you need help fixing or customizing your device.
 Some apps and features are specific to each manufacturer that users can take advantage.
 For example, Samsung Galaxy users have their Galaxy Apps, and Huawei devices have their own Huawei Mobile Services on Google Play.

-Whatever Android version your device is running, it is essential to keep your phone or tablet in optimal condition by regularly purging out junk files using Outbyte Android Care.
+Whatever Android version your device is running, it is essential to keep your phone or tablet in optimal condition by regularly purging out junk files using Android cleaner tool.
 It helps boost your Android device’s performance by clearing out junk files and closing apps that slow down your unit.